hollyschinsky/spotify-browser/index.md

 SDK for that platform (iOS SDK, Android SDK, etc.) installed on your system.

 ## Useful Resources
-1. [PhoneGap Workshop](http://hollyschinsky.github.io/phonegap-workshop) - a similar app with a workshop that goes step by step creating the routing, templates and views to understand Single Page Architecture.
+1. [Pocket Guide](http://hollyschinsky.github.io/pocket-guide) - a similar app and workshop with a vanilla approach to a single page architecture and walks through specific tips and tricks to make your app feel and perform natively outside of a specific UI framework doing the work for you.
-2. [Conference Tracker](http://hollyschinsky.github.io/ConferenceTracker) - a conference app built with Ionic/AngularJS with some more advanced features
+2. [PhoneGap Workshop](http://hollyschinsky.github.io/phonegap-workshop) - a similar app with a workshop that goes step by step creating the routing, templates and views to understand Single Page Architecture.
-3. [Google Maps API Docs](https://developers.google.com/maps/documentation/javascript/tutorial) - if you want to extend the maps functionality
+3. [Conference Tracker](http://hollyschinsky.github.io/ConferenceTracker) - a conference app built with Ionic/AngularJS with some more advanced features

 ## Issues/Feedback

-- Please create an issue [here](https://github.com/hollyschinsky/pocket-guide/issues) if you run into any problems or if you have feedback.
+- Please create an issue [here](https://github.com/hollyschinsky/spotify-browser/issues) if you run into any problems or if you have feedback.

 - You can also use the Comments section at the bottom of each module to ask a question or report a problem.